 Around dinnertime, I gave birth to a beautiful, healthy, baby boy in the hospital, and I was so relieved when my labor and delivery were over.
 I was grateful for a healthy baby, but I was disappointed in myself for not being able to achieve the natural, drug-free birth I so desperately wanted.
 My choices at the beginning of my pregnancy affected my overall birth experience and I was adamant that my subsequent births would be different.

 When I became pregnant with my second baby, I immediately chose to use the Midwives of New Jersey.
 My first visit was such an eye opening experience; I could genuinely talk with each midwife and they actually listened to me.
-When Cindy mentioned waterbirth to me, I thought, “Sure, why not?”
+When the midwives mentioned waterbirth to me, I thought, “Sure, why not?”
 The medicinal birth I had the first time around wasn’t for me, so maybe a waterbirth would be the right fit.
 Much of my family, and a few friends, freely and openly felt it was their duty to pollute my head with their worries and concerns about having a waterbirth at home.
 My husband supported me.
 He knew how disappointed I was with my first birth and he trusted my choice with the midwives.
 This time around was different; I chose to be in control of my body, my labor, and my delivery.

-Labor kicked in during the early morning hours and Cindy arrived at my house around 8 A.M.
-Around 10 A.M., Cindy coaxed me into the large, blue waterbirth tub comfortably located in my bedroom.
+Labor kicked in during the early morning hours and the midwives arrived at my house around 8 A.M.
+Around 10 A.M., they coaxed me into the large, blue waterbirth tub comfortably located in my bedroom.
 I remembering thinking that I wasn’t ready for the tub yet because the labor pains weren’t ‘black-out’ painful, like they were in the hospital with my first born.
 Stepping into the warm tub was such a relief on my body.
 My contractions in the water were actually bearable because the weightlessness the water provided kept my body focused and limber.
 I labored in the tub for about two hours, laughing, making a few jokes, and actually enjoying myself.
 My husband fed me crackers and cold water during my labor.
 My body wasn’t obnoxiously checked every five minutes nor was it on full display for an audience.
 I wasn’t trapped on my back or forced to labor in a bed.
 My body could move freely in the tub and stretch in positions not typical of a ‘dry land birth.’
 My body and mind were working together…what a marvelous thing!

 My daughter was brought into the world just after noon, on a chilly March day quietly, peacefully, and without the harsh lights and commotion of a typical hospital room.
-I felt so accomplished and confident in myself and my midwives, Cindy and Lisa.
+I felt so accomplished and confident in myself and my midwives.
 The best word to describe my mental state was euphoric.
 Sure, my body was tired, sore, and exhausted, but my mind was at such peace.
 I felt such a great sense of pride in myself for accomplishing what I was unable to do during my first delivery, primarily because of such routined medical intervention.